Satun is a small provincial capital in the far southwest corner of Thailand. It has a definite end-of-the-road feel to it.

 Bang Fan and Negara are halal Thai/Malay restaurants near the mosque.
 Both do great rotis.
 Negara, Saridphoominart rd, is very popular and has an extensive menu.

-Real Thai curry places (but they also serve many other types of dishes) are Bangrak in Sathiyuthihum rd (our favorite!),
+Curry A real Thai curry place (but they also serve many other types of dishes) is Bangrak® in Sathiyuthihum rd.

-For a romantic dinner on the riverside, go to Dee Dee motel or 178 restaurant.
+For a romantic dinner on the riverside, go to Dee Dee motel, Pentip or 178® restaurant.

 For Chinese go to Ko Ho Gruel, corner of Samunthaprasit and Satun Thani road.